Gofven/flowback-backend/README.md

   - Division of subject areas can be done by a hyper subject area that works to optimize the division of the other subjects continuously.
 If only one subject area is shown to be the best, then the hyper subject area can be merged into that subject area then being for everything.
   - The subject area tree, where more specialization is deeper down the tree, is therefore pruned or added to in order to find subject areas with stable prediction scores.
   - Stable prediction scores require the extraction of stable patterns before the event in the subject area.
-  - The subject areas for a poll are voted on by voters with approval voting, and all of the positively scored subject areas apply.
+  - The subject areas for a poll are voted on by voters with approval voting, and all of the positively scored subject areas over some threshold apply.
 Prediction scores in all those areas are updated at the prediction evaluation.
 This is during the proposal phase.

 Shared roles:
    - Everyone in the group considered is a poll creator, proposal creator, and predictor.